WOLV (FM)

-WOLV (97.7 MHz, "The Wolf") is an FM radio station licensed to Houghton, Michigan, broadcasting a classic hits format.
-The studios are at 313 E. Montezuma in Houghton, a location it shares with its sister stations, WCCY and WHKB.
+WOLV (97.7 MHz "The Wolf") is an FM radio station licensed to Houghton, Michigan, broadcasting a classic hits format.
+The studios are at 313 E. Montezuma in Houghton, a location it shares with its sister stations, WCCY, WHKB, and WHBS.

+History

 The station first went on the air in January 1980 as WHUH.
 In 1990, the station's call letters were changed to WOLF-FM.
 In 1994, the call letters were changed to WOLV.

-In 2019 was named Michigan Association of Broadcaster's Station of the Year.
+In 2019, WOLV was named the Michigan Association of Broadcasters' Station of the Year.

+In September 2023, The Marks Group sold its Michigan broadcasting properties—WBKB-TV, WBKP, WBUP, and the Houghton and Iron River radio stations—for $13.375 million to Morgan Murphy Media.
+The deal was closed on December 4.